Jimbly/dcjam2024/Jimb-TODO.md

 * final battle
   * no bamf after final battle
   * no sanity loss? only lose condition is all heroes are dead?
+* more humanoid choices for front1, since the player picks that!

 Balance Plan: conservation of XP
           level + tier that should get 1-2 deaths in some combats (2/5?) and 2-3 deaths on boss